geoHeil/graphFrameStarter/README.md

 For each node compute percentage of fraudulent connections for
   - direct node (directed)
   - direct node (undirected)
-  - the friendship network form the node (directed)
+  - the friendship network from the node (directed)
-  - the friendship network form the node (undirected) in total and per connection type.
+  - the friendship network from the node (undirected) in total and per connection type.

 Getting started with graph-frames I am not sure how to move forward.
 Looking forward to some suggestions.